 Diamond Weight Chart

+These factors can significantly impact the diamond’s carat weight and the accuracy of the chart.
 Also, remember that every gemstone has a different size-to-carat ratio.
 The chart above will not be accurate for other stones like amethyst or garnet.

-For more precise carat weight calculations, antique dealers will also use special tools to get the height of the stone and consider several other factors.
+For more precise carat weight calculations, antique dealers use special tools to measure the height of the stone and consider several other factors.